Institute for Vocal Advancement

 When singers experience what good technique can do for their voices, they are often astounded by how relaxing and freeing it is to sing.
 Simultaneously they also notice a dramatic improvement in the tone of their voice.

-Where I differ in my views from the Institute for Vocal Advancement
+Where I Differ in My Views From the Institute for Vocal Advancement

-This was also a common complaint levelled at many SLS teachers, in that they never encouraged singers to find their full dynamic range.
-In my experience and interactions with numerous SLS teachers, this was more a failing of proponents of SLS, rather than SLS itself.
-Talk to Seth Riggs or any of his close understudies and you’ll realise maximal dynamic range was CRITICAL to fulfilling every voices’ true potential.
-Often starting light was essential, but was only ever a stepping stone to full development of a voice.
+In my personal experience and interactions with numerous SLS teachers, this was more a failing of individual proponents claiming to teach under the SLS banner, rather than SLS as a methodology itself.
+Listen to Seth Riggs or any of his close understudies and you’ll realise maximal dynamic range was CRITICAL to fulfilling every voices’ true potential.

 The same is true with your voice.